Today’s recipe is Super Healthy and yummy to the boot – introducing Avocado and Quinoa Balsamic salad

 There are other perils of following recipes blindly too.Every region produces different flavour,size and quality of ingredients and it’s not possible to replicate a recipe 100% using natural locally available ingredients.That said, an onion is an onion in India,in the USA or in New Zealand.So when a recipe calls for shallots you could go to a speciality store and buy the big shallots usually called for in most foreign (non Indian) cookbooks or use the smaller Indian small onions or sambhar onions instead.

-That’s why reading a recipe is also an artform-decifering what will work for your family, your area and the number of people.For example, in this recipe for Balsamic dressing I would have never believed that raw onions (in this case shallots) in a salad dressing would transform the salad.Taking it from a staid affair to an actual extravaganza.
+Reading a recipe is also an artform-decifering what will work for your family, your area and the number of people.For example, in this recipe for Avocado and Quinoa Balsamic salad I would have never believed that raw onions (in this case shallots) in a salad dressing would transform the salad.Taking it from a staid affair to an actual extravaganza.
 My point being, explore new cuisines, read recipes and learn from them and make your own version of food that works for your and your family.

-Coming to this particular salad.This salad is an all rounder vegan salad-It has no animal products-no dairy or meat, it also doesn’t have any grains.Quinoa is technically a seed and not a grain, part of the amaranth family.
+Coming to this particular salad.Avocado and quinoa balsamic salad is an all rounder vegan salad-It has no animal products-no dairy or meat, it also doesn’t have any grains.Quinoa is technically a seed and not a grain, part of the amaranth family.

 Quinoa is a great replacement for Wheat and rice and including variation in your diet.It is also a complete protein-has an excellent amino acids profile.It is also the least allergy causing “grain” making is a great alternative for people suffering from Gluten Allergies.